Nimona: Analysis

-Queerness, identity, and challenging power

 Reviews and academic analyses have presented Nimona as a depiction of identity, particularly fluid identity.
 Nimona's form is unsettled and indefinable, though Mihaela Precup said that Nimona's queerness was mostly hinted at through linguistic markers and fashion choices.
-Precup noted the "subversive potential of a specific kind of queer cuteness", while James J. Donahue said that Nimona showed the fluidity of identity construction to a young-adult audience along with empowering moments.
+Precup noted the "subversive potential of a specific kind of queer cuteness", while James J. Donahue said that Nimona shows the fluidity of identity construction to a young-adult audience along with empowering moments.
 Ballister's perceived identity also shifts from a supervillain to a hero, challenging clichés around good and evil.
 Nimona has been highlighted as promoting alternate perspectives on gender and allowing readers to come to terms with their own identities.

 Nimona's monstrous nature has been discussed as representing how institutions perceive queerness as the "ultimate other" that threatens stability.
 Multiple analyses have viewed the Institution as one that persecutes queerness and establishes heteronormative hegemonic ideologies through structural violence.
 Nimona presents a potential to challenge and abolish these systems.
 In this way, the comic has been compared to The Legend of Korra and Steven Universe.
 One paper on the work concluded that it is "the blurring of boundaries", especially when it comes to institutions, bodies, and motivations, that allows for these institutions to be undermined.